 - 1. Applicants are encouraged to actively engage with the Parish Council and the community as part of the design process at the pre-application stage. - 2.
-Applicants are encouraged to provide a short document with the planning application to explain:
+Applicants are encouraged to provide a short document with the planning application to explain: - a) how the developer has consulted with the community; and - b) how issues of concern raised by local people and the Parish Council have been addressed; and - c) how the layout, boundary treatment and design of the proposal responds and reinforces local character (as detailed in the Misterton Design Code 2022 or equivalent); and - d) (where the proposals are for housing development), how this meets local housing need.

-&lt;sup>9 This objective is about improving the process of engaging with the community on planning matters.
+&lt;sup>10 This objective is about improving the process of engaging with the community on planning matters.